cs4241-19a/fp/README.md

     - The server now serves from the /dist/ directory.
 This exists only when `parcel watch` is actively being run, and gets deleted once the watch command is terminated.
 - For the final production version we will run `npm run build` which permanently builds the files into a /dist/ directory.

+## 10/8 Updates
+- Brandon and Christian working on vis and gui together.
+Vis will be rendered from the options stored in the store.
+Changing options in the gui sends new options to store.
+Changing the store variables causes a component rerender with the new options.
+    - Song upload: I do not think we can store the actual file of the song in the store.
+The store will need to contain some identifying info about the song file so that getting a new vis will include finding that vis in the database and retrieving the song file.
+Uploading the song will send the song file to the db as well as update the song info in the store.
+This update will cause the cause the vis to rerender with the new song.
+When the store info about the song updaets the vis will to.
+On a render of the vis, it should look at the store to see what song it needs, then fetch that song file from the database.
+- If a user loads another users vis, the store's current vis variable will hold the info of the song, vis options, and user.
+If the current user changes anythign in the vis, the user info in the store for the vis should be updated with the current user instead of the old user
+- The store should always contain the information about the current vis being displayed, because that info is what the vis uses to render itself.
+When a user goes to upload a new vis, the app will gather all the info about the current vis from the store and send it to the database

 ## State Storage
 - Implemented using easy-peasy
 - Store object model in store.js